algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/DFSrecInfo.md

 reversed.
 Why is this done?

-The "frontier" nodes for iterative DFS are fairly easy to determine from the animation - they are the nodes in the stack that have not yet been finalised.
+The "frontier" nodes for iterative DFS are fairly easy to determine from the data structures - they are the nodes in the stack that have not yet been finalised.
 How does this compare with the animation of the recursive version?

+The (implicit) stack shown only includes values for **n** and **p**.
+In an actual implemenetation the other argument, **G**, would also generally be on the stack.
+What additional value(s) would also be on the stack?

+Given a graph with **N** nodes, what is the maximum height of the stack?